 The Reality on the Ground: What We’re Encountering

-Most referral frameworks treat sex classification as a stable proxy for risk, perpetrator dynamics, and therapeutic need – even when medical transition has fundamentally altered those factors.
-Here’s what I’ve observed, both from my own experience and from speaking with other transitioned women who’ve sought help:
+Dysfunctional referral frameworks treat natal sex as a stable proxy for risk, perpetrator dynamics, and therapeutic need – even when medical transition has fundamentally altered those factors.

 Being offered support that doesn’t fit is common.
 You might be referred to a service designed for male survivors of sexual violence, even though the abuse you experienced involved a male perpetrator targeting you as a woman, using coercive control tactics typical of intimate partner violence against women.
 The therapeutic model might not always match.
 The assumptions about perpetrator dynamics might not match.
 And trying to explain why it doesn’t fit can feel like having to justify your existence at the moment you’re most vulnerable.

-If you’ve walked away from a service that felt wrong, that wasn’t failure.
-That was self-protection.
+If you’ve walked away from a service that felt wrong, that was appropriate self-protection.
 You were reading the situation accurately, and you were right to do so.
 Empowering survivors means empowering every choice you make for your survival, and I am right there with you.

 Where Support Exists: A Practical Guide